 To configure single sign-on with Azure AD or ADFS, add the following additional settings and values to the authentication.conf file:

 Use exclusion lists to improve security

 Splunk Enterprise supports auto-mapped roles by default.
 This means that if the IdP returns Splunk roles in an assertion, Splunk Enterprise uses those roles to process the login.
-If you don't want this to happen, you can turn off auto-mapping for roles by using authentication.conf.
+If you don't want this to happen, you can turn off auto-mapping for roles by using the authentication.conf file.

 excludedAutoMappedRoles setting to add the list of roles that you don't want Splunk Enterprise to use if it receives them from the IdP.
 Supply a comma-separated list of all the roles to which this restriction is to apply.